 Finally, let’s assume this patient is happy with the practice, receives regular communications, and finds the patient experience convenient.
 They’re less likely to change providers and may be with the practice for 10 years.

-Pre-visit revenue x annual visits x years with practice = patient lifetime value
+Pre-visit revenue x annual visits x years with practice = patient LTV

 $100 x 3.1 x 10 = 3,100

-These numbers will differ based on a practice’s specialty and services and other factors.
-But conducting this rough assessment gives you a business insight you may not have had, and gets you closer to understanding your acquisition return on investment (ROI).
+The numbers you calculate for your patient LTV will differ based on a practice’s specialty and services and other factors.
+But conducting this rough assessment to calculate your patient LTV gives you a business insight you may not have had, and gets you closer to understanding your acquisition return on investment (ROI).

 With rare exceptions, converting a prospective patient to a new patient has an acquisition cost.
 To understand the ROI of that cost, go beyond that single transaction and compare the cost to the patient lifetime value.
 Yes, you’ll devote resources later to retain that patient, but you won’t have to spend that acquisition cost again.